Complete Guide

 Over-borrowing

-Taking the maximum sanctioned limit without proper cashflow stress-testing and repayment capacity analysis.
+Borrowing as much as possible, without adequate cashflow stress-testing and repayment capacity analysis.

 Ignoring True Costs

-Overlooking processing fees, renewal charges, and effective interest rate (APR) in loan comparisons.
+Ignoring processing fees, renewal fees, and effective interest rate (APR) in loans comparisons.

 Tenor Mismatch